 SCHOOL CLOSURES

-Should the school close there will be records which will need to be stored until they work out their statutory retention periods.
+Should the school close there will be records which will need to be stored until their statutory retention periods.
 It is the responsibility of the Local Authority to manage these records until they have reached the end of their administrative life and to arrange for their disposal when appropriate.
 There may be a number of different reasons why a school has closed, and this may affect where the records need to be stored.

 If the school has been closed and the site is being sold or reallocated to other use, then the LA should take responsibility for the records from the date the school closes.